Park-jiyoon/3D-Pacman-game_VR/README.md

 ---------------------------------------------------------------------------------------------------------
 ![가상현실](https://user-images.githubusercontent.com/26848932/81145974-5d456100-8fb2-11ea-800f-5afac60a6cef.png)

+first-person vision-based control

 A game of obtaining coins to avoid ghosts in a maze.

-Game Over when you meet a gho
+Game Over when you meet a ghost

 ![가상현실1](https://user-images.githubusercontent.com/26848932/81146186-bd3c0780-8fb2-11ea-87a0-528a57413628.png)
+Example of a Google Cardboard

 ![가상현실2](https://user-images.githubusercontent.com/26848932/81146189-bdd49e00-8fb2-11ea-9611-ce1ee3275d5b.png)